sorpaas/flow/README.md

 a new graph node appears.
 Press the edit button on that node to enter the graph.

-In here, we use the "New Instance" search box on top-right to search for and add approriate nodes.
+In here, we use the "New Instance" search box on top-right to search for and add appropriate nodes.
 The result would be something like below:

 ![Screenshot Minimizer](screenshot-min.png)